-I, , acknowledge that I have been offered a copy of the Notice of Privacy

-from Advanced Internal Medic Group P.C. and understand my patient rights. •
+I, , acknowledge that I have been offered a copy of the Notice of Privacy from Advanced Internal Medicine Group P.C. and understand my patient rights.

 Date:

-Signature

 Print Name

 ASSIGNMENT OF BENEFITS

-authorize the doctor to release this signature on all my insurar payments for my medical care to Advanced Internal Medicine Grounformation necessary to secure the payment of benefits.
-I authorize the submissions whether manual or electronic.
-I will send both the payment and the explanation of benefits to Advanced Internal Medicine Groundstanding the submissions whether manual or electronic. ne use of
+I authorize and assign directly all payments for my medical care to Advanced Internal Medicine Group, PC.
+I authorize the doctor to release all information necessary to secure the payment of benefits.
+I authorize the use of this signature on all my insurance submissions whether manual or electronic.

+Should payment be sent to me, I will send both the payment and the explanation of benefits to Advanced Internal Medicine Group, PC in a timely manner.

 Date:

-Signature

 Print Name